usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-generate.rst

 Once the generation is complete, you can download the image locally, or for certain cloud formats register the machine image directly to the target environment using your cloud credentials.

+.. note:: For PXE, you cannot download the image but can launch it through an iPXE shell.
+For more information, refer to :ref:`PXE-image`.

 You will note that a package ``uforge-install-config`` is injected in the generated image.
 This file is responsible for:

 	1. launching the dialog for the install profile configurations which are not automatic (keyboard, root password, licenses, time zone, static IP)